 Then I was at the far end of the pond, just outside our window’s view.
 There was no one around, an uncommon stillness.
 I remember water rushing out of a black tube.
 There may have even been a little snow, so I had to be careful not to slip making my way to the edge.
 I was there.
 I’d disobeyed my mom.
 I had a sick feeling in my stomach, but I couldn’t turn back now.
 So I counted down from three.
 I took a step.

 Next thing I knew, water was rushing into my boot.

 Panic.
-The water had been deeper than I expected.
+The water was deeper than I had expected.
 As I stumbled backward, my foot slid out of the boot.
 My sock was in the mud, then in the snow.
 I reached back out to take my boot from the water.
 No . . .
 NO!
 There would be no hiding this from Mom.
 I was soaked up to my knees, and I’d almost lost my precious pink boot.

 That loop back home was one of the longest.
 Each squelch as I walked brought images of my mom’s rage.
 I deserved to be punished.
 How could I have been so stupid?
 I should have known how deep the water would be.
 Life was punishing me for disobeying.

 By the time my mom opened the door, I was sobbing.
 I told her everything, started immediately apologizing.
 And I guess it's her reaction that has stuck with me all these years.
 I thought she’d be furious, but she just sighed.
 Said “Melissa . . .” then sat me down and helped me get my boots off.
 I’ll never forget her grace in that moment.
 Maybe she figured what had transpired was punishment enough, that I’d learned my lesson.

 I definitely had learned a lesson.
 I learned rules were in place for a reason . . .
 I learned my mom would love me through my mistakes.
 I still think about this moment every so often.
 I think of the fear I felt when my boot filled up.
 About that walk of shame home.
 About my mom's love.